Tuesday, January 28, 2014

 Susannah has Congenitally corrected transposition of the great arteries (also called L-TGA, or Levo-TGA) .
 It's different than Transposition of the great arteries (also known as D-TGA, or dextro-TGA).
 She also has Dextrocardia, which isn't a problem other than the idetifying right from left.
 She also has complete heart block, which can be caused from damage to the AV node during heart surgeries.
 She also has a PDA(patent ductus arteriosus) that has gotten larger, and she also has developed a Leaky Tricuspid Valve.

-They're talking do a PAB (Pulmonary artery band) to increase the work load of the "left" ventricle to "train" it for the option of doing a double switch operation (DSO) at some point.
+work load of the "left" ventricle to "train" it for the option of

 These were some different articles and research information that I found that might make it more clear and be helpful.???...
 I put the year they were published beside them.